top of page

 IT'S NOTHING LIKE THE RED SCARE

-During the Red Scare and adjacent insanity, that terrible period of right-wing propaganda, paranoia, and political persecution born of the Cold War, 9% of American social science professors surveyed reported self-censoring their research, teachings, or public statements out of fear.
+During the Red Scare and adjacent insanity, that terrible decade of right-wing propaganda, paranoia, and political persecution born of the Cold War, 9% of American social science professors surveyed reported self-censoring their research, teachings, or public statements out of fear.
 At the same time a survey of 2,451 professors identified a total of 990 incidents in which some kind of accusation was made against faculty.
-Almost half of these incidents resulted in sanction, with 104 of them being fired or forced to resign for political or religious reasons.
+Almost half of these incidents resulted in sanction, with 104 faculty being fired or forced to resign for political or religious reasons.
+But times have changed.

-Times have changed.
 A recent database review of academic freedom cases showed that between 2000-2014 there were 78 attempts to sanction scholars initiated from within academia at US colleges and universities.
-And around that same period, the annual number of attempts to sanction sat at about three to five.
-But something shifted after 2014 and the numbers began rapidly climbing.
+For that same period, the annual number of attempts to sanction sat at about three to five.
+But something shifted, and shifted rather dramatically, after 2014.

-As such, it feels like we find ourselves in a historic period.
-The popular demand that "'cancel culture' is not a thing" can now be seen for what it is: a wildly disconnected and untenable take.
+It feels to me like we find ourselves in a truly historic period.
+The popular demand that 'so-called cancel culture is not a thing' can now be seen for what it is: a wildly disconnected and untenable take.
 Is there any doubt we are now living through a period of censorship and persecution far worse than the Red Scare?
 After all, the current push for conformity, with widespread assaults on freedom of opinion and expression and sweeping demands for censorship, comes with full knowledge and hindsight of the McCarthy Era and with the abundance of speech protections established and reestablished since that time.
-What would be a good argument against this assessment?
+What would be a good argument against that assessment?

 Comments